bhomik33/To-do-List-App/README.md

 # To-do-List-App
 Welcome to To do List app!
-I built this iOS app to learn Apple's Swift UI, a brand new framework for building user interfaces.
+I built this iOS app to learn Apple's Swift UI, a brand new framework for building user interfaces for iOS, tvOS, macOS, and watchOS.
+SwiftUI was first presented by Apple in 2019 and has been rapidly evolving since then.
+SwiftUI is a cross-platform framework, unlike UIKit and AppKit.
 I made this app by following an amazing tutorial on You Tube by Swiftful Thinking (https://youtu.be/EPdivac0kwE)

 Screenshots -